vectara/vectara-ui/README.md

 ### Features must have clear use cases

 - Adding code is easy.
 Removing code is hard.
-So try not to add code.
+Try not to add code.
 - Only add code if we'll use it.
 - If we'll use the code, demonstrate how with an example in the docs.